cormacrelf/angular-skyhook/docs/sortable/spec.md

+# SortableSpec Lifecycle

+## Requirements of SortableSpec

 There are a number of requirements a `SortableSpec` implementation must satisfy.

-- after `beginDrag`, the element you picked up must still be under the mouse;
+1. after `beginDrag`, the element you picked up (= *transit*) must still be under the mouse;
-- after `hover`, the element you picked up must be under the mouse;
+2. after `hover`, the element you picked up (= *transit*) must be:
+    1. under the mouse; and
-    - it should now be at the index `item.hover.index` in the list identified by `item.hover.listId`
+    2. at the index `item.hover.index` in the list identified by `item.hover.listId`

+The previews can be anywhere; it is the transit elements that must move, because they carry the `ssRender` directives that can produce further reordering, and if those directives are out of order, your sortable won't make sense.

+The specific meaning of 'at the index' in 2b is that the `index` property of the `context` passed to `ssRender` is the same as the `hover.index` on the `item` passed to `hover(item)`.
+In general, this means you will be re-rendering your list to match, and the `NgForOf` gives you new indexes.

-- you are free to implement `drop` and `endDrag` as you wish, but they should probably involve 'save the temporary order' and 'set temporary = saved' respectively.
+You are free to implement `drop` and `endDrag` as you wish, but they should probably involve 'save the temporary order' and 'set temporary = saved' respectively.

+## Lifecycle

 The following diagram summarises the calls made to `SortableSpec` during a drag.